Directed closure measures for networks with reciprocity: Observations on directed closure values

-So we ask, when a triangle contains a cycle, does it contain unreciprocated transitive relations?
-One would think that a cycle indicates a strong tie between three vertices, and so reciprocation is expected.
-This is exactly what we see in \Fig{cycles}, quite strongly over practically all graphs.
-Almost all triangles with a cycle are either \ttworecip{} or \tthreerecip{}-triangles.
-We almost never see any \tcycle{}-triangles, shown by the lack of light blue in \Fig{cycles}.
+Throughout Figures~\ref{fig:web-Google}--\ref{fig:soc-Slashdot0902}, we notice the infrequency of \tcycle{} and \tmidrecip{} triangles (colored light blue and yellow, respectively), totaling less than 6\% in all cases.
+These are two of the four triangles that contain a cycle, the other two being \ttworecip{} and \tthreerecip{} triangles (brown and pink, respectively).
+It is common to assume that a cycle indicates a strong tie between three vertices, and so we might hypothesize that reciprocation is expected.
+This is exactly what we see in \Fig{cycles}, where we illustrate the proportion of triangles that are cycles and the breakdown among the types.
+Almost all triangles with a cycle are either \ttworecip{} or \tthreerecip{} triangles.
+We almost never see any \tcycle{} triangles.
 Again, this is more evidence that reciprocal edges play an important role in graph structure.
-The results demonstrate that the power of transitivity of real world networks.
-One can observe that social relationships carried forward two steps (as a transitive relation) almost always lead to reciprocation.
+The results demonstrate the power of transitivity of real world networks: social relationships carried forward two steps (as a transitive relation) almost always lead to reciprocation.